 The brief examines employment and establishments for two periods that differed markedly in economic performance: 1998-2000 and 2000-2002.
 It compares trends in the cities and suburbs of metropolitan areas.
 It then looks at how the economic performance of ZIP codes varied by resident poverty rates, showing that high-poverty areas had the worst records overall.
 It next examines differences in economic structure between ZIP codes with concentrated economic activity and residential areas.
-Finally, the brief compares residential service establishments per capita (e.g., grocery stores, restaurants, doctors' offices, and banks) in the different types of areas, finding that high-poverty ZIP codes had fewer service establishments than low-poverty ones for most, but not all, kinds of services.
+Finally, the brief compares residential service establishments per capita (e.g., grocery stores, restaurants, doctors' offices, and banks) in the different types of areas, finding that high-poverty ZIP codes had fewer service establishments than low-poverty ones for most kinds of services.